solidi/writing/38-rediscovering-the-plan-file.md

 1. `LEARNINGS.md` reinforces knowledge by writing down the findings.
 There is some friction to this habit; however, its benefit learning concepts *spatially in time*.
 1. The `LEARNINGS.md` file is a place to look up information when remembering the learning, as concepts in development come up more than once.
 I've used it as a lookup to clarify the technical context, e.g., resources on how to operate docker on Windows within VirtualBox without Hyper-V.
-1. The file is lightweight. `LEARNINGS.md` could become a small search index when its length becomes unwieldy.
+1. The file is lightweight. `LEARNINGS.md` becomes a small search index when its length becomes unwieldy.
 1. `LEARNINGS.md` is a practice of *yak-shaving* search debriefs - when there are too many tabs open in [*your favorite browser*], I'll go ahead and walk each tab, determine if there was learning from that research, write it out in `LEARNINGS.md`, and then close the tab.
 1. Finally, the `LEARNINGS.md` file is useful for the next engineer as a reference of solved knowledge.